kneitinger/kneitinger.github.io/_posts/2015-08-21-brtfs-raid-on-dmcrypt.markdown

 terms of snapshotting, as we'll see later.
 The sibling method places all snapshots at the same level of the core btrfs filesystem.
-The "root" subvolume, which will later be mounted as /, is at the same level of the subvolume heirarchy as "bob", "alice", "etc", "var", and so on.
+The "root" subvolume, which will later be mounted as /, is at the same level of the subvolume hierarchy as "bob", "alice", "etc", "var", and so on.
 This makes snapshotting nicer in terms of scripting as all subvolumes live in the same directory.
 This may seem confusing, but it will become more clear once we being mounting the subvolumes to create the / filesystem.